PRSA Cares

 PRSA Cares:

-If your membership renewal is due this month or next and you’ve been affected by the shutdown, please contact us directly.
-We will work with you to ensure your membership is not dropped during this time.
+If your membership renewal is approaching and you are experiencing job loss or reduced income, please reach out to us directly.
+We will work with you to ensure your access to PRSA’s network, resources, and support does not lapse during this time.

 Warm regards,